-■ Installation Location - Before installing the switch, plan its location and orientation relative to other devices and equipment.
-In the front of the switch, leave at least 7.6 cm (3 inches) of space for the twisted-pair and fiber-optic cabling.
-In the back of the switch, leave at least 3.8 cm (1 1/2 inches) of space for the power cord.
-On the sides, leave at least 3 inches for cooling.
+- Installation Location Before installing the switch, plan its location and orientation relative to other devices and equipment: - In the front of the switch, leave at least 7.6 cm (3 inches) of space for the twisted-pair and fiber-optic cabling. - In the back of the switch, leave at least 3.8 cm (1 1/2 inches) of space for the power cord and any network cabling for any installed modules.
+For the Switch 2424M, if you are installing a Gigabit Stacking Module in the back, allow an additional 10 cm (4 inches) for the module and the fiber-optic or twisted-pair cabling. - On the sides of the switch, leave at least 7.6 cm (3 inches) for cooling.

-2. Install Switch Module (optional on Switch 1600M only)
+2. Install Switch Module (optional)

-Install a switch module into the slot as shown in the illustration below.
-For installation details, see the instructions in the manual that comes with the module.
+Install a switch module into the slot as shown in the illustration on the next page.
+For installation details, see the instructions in the Installation Guide that comes with the module.

-The slot cover can be removed with either a flat-bladed or Torx T-10 screw-driver.
-Retain the slot cover for future use.
+The slot cover can be removed with either a flat-bladed or Torx T-10 screwdriver.
+Keep the slot cover for future use.